 - The company has enlisted bloggers as resellers with a foundation of the relationship being the understanding that the products are metals-free.
 The company used this alleged feature as an important promise (a unique selling proposition) – distinguishing their product from other pots and pans.

-- Xtrema then used the reputations and readership base of any affiliate / reseller bloggers (and most important, the important culture of trust bloggers have established with their readers) to sell their products.
+- Xtrema then used the reputations and readership base of any affiliate/ reseller bloggers (and most importantly, the culture of trust bloggers have established with their readers) to sell their products.

 It’s not a question about leaching or not leaching (or bio-availability) of metals.

-Bloggers selling his product can correct the problem and set the record straight (and stop enabling/engaging in false advertising) by simply doing the following:
+Bloggers selling their product can correct the problem and set the record straight (and stop enabling/engaging in false advertising) by simply doing the following:

 - Write a quick apology post to your readers saying you were misled by the manufacturer – believing (based on his statements) that these products do not contain heavy metals – when, in fact, they do.

-Lastly, I have been discussing the possibility of a class-action lawsuit against the company (with an attorney who approached me, who handles this sort of thing.)
+Lastly, I have been discussing the possibility of a class-action lawsuit against the company (with an attorney who approached me, and handles this sort of thing).
 If you are possibly interested in participating in that, please subscribe to my newsletter (so you get any updates about that) and also send me an e-mail noting your interest in participating.
 TamaraRubin@mac.com.

 As always, please let me know if you have any questions.